Tropical Storm Kai-tak: Meteorological history

 Kai-tak originated from a near-equatorial trough.
 On December 10, the Joint Typhoon Warning Center (JTWC) began monitoring a low-pressure area located about 130 kilometers (80 miles) east of Palau.
 The disturbance gradually expanded in favorable conditions and warm seas, though moderate vertical wind shear limited its development.
 The Japan Meteorological Agency (JMA) classified the system as a weak tropical depression the next day and began issuing advisories at 00:00 UTC on December 12, reporting it as stationary.
 Approximately 15 hours later, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) classified it as a tropical depression and assigned the local name Urduja.
 At that time, the storm was 480 km northeast of Hinatuan, Surigao del Sur.

 The system moved little in the following days due to a weak steering current between subtropical ridges over the western Pacific, Bay of Bengal, and to the storm's south.
 On December 13, the JTWC issued a Tropical Cyclone Formation Alert.
 At 21:00 UTC on that same day, the JTWC upgraded it to a tropical depression, designated it 32W, and began issuing advisories.
 The system remained poorly organized with loose banding although it was located in an area of very low wind shear.
 Three hours later, both the JTWC and JMA upgraded it to a tropical storm after better organization and banding, with the latter assigning the international name Kai-tak.
+(Note: The name Kai-tak (Cantonese: 啟德, [kʰɐi˧˥ tak˧]) was contributed by Hong Kong and refers to Kai Tak Airport in Cantonese.)
 It was listed as the twenty-sixth named storm in the 2017 Pacific typhoon season.